Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

-In the first case, since $\ph$ is a flow-induced return map, there is a time $T_n\geq 0$ such that $\Phi_H^{T_n}(x_n)=x_{n+1}$ (where $\Phi_H^T$ stands for the time-$T$ map of the Hamiltonian flow.)
+In the first case, since $\ph$ is a flow-induced return map, there is a time $T_n\geq 0$ such that $x_{n+1}=\Phi_H^{T_n}(x_n)$ (where $\Phi_H^T$ stands for the time-$T$ map of the Hamiltonian flow).

 In the second case, using the definition of $\psi$ as a reduced homoclinic correspondence, together with the Poincar\'e recurrence theorem applied to $\ph$, it turns out that there exist a point $\xi\in H\inv(\e)$ and a time $T_n>0$ such that $\xi$ is arbitrarily close to $x_n$ and $\Phi_H^{T_n}(\xi)$ is arbitrarily close to $x_{n+1}$.
-The possibility of using the recurrence properties of $\ph$ is a key idea, first used in this context by \cite{GLS} (see also \cite{NP12}), which follows directly from the symplectic nature of our setting and the compactness of $\Sig$ (hence, its finite measure) and is therefore intimately related to our definition of cylinders.
+The possibility of using the recurrence properties of $\ph$ follows directly from the symplectic nature of our setting and the compactness of $\Sig$ (hence, its finite measure), and therefore is intimately related to our definition of cylinders.
+The idea of using the recurrence property of the dynamics in such a context was used in \cite{GLS} (see also \cite{NP12}).

-One can expect that slightly perturbing and ``gluing together'' the previous pieces of Hamiltonian orbits $\Phi_H\big([0,T_n]\times\{x_n\}\big)$ yield a genuine orbit of the Hamiltonian flow which admits points located arbitrarily close to each point $x_n$ of the initial orbit.
-This is the main statement of {\bf Theorem~\ref{thm:shadowing}}, which uses the inclination property (a $\lambda$-lemma for arcs in the setting of tame cylinders) to construct a positively invariant sequence of balls~$B_n$ centered on the center-unstable manifolds of the points $x_n$ (and arbitrarily close to them) such that $\Phi_H^{T_n}(B_n)\subset B_{n+1}$ for a suitable $T_n>0$.
-This proves our claim; for related approaches, see also \cite{BT99,DLS00,FM03,GLS}.
+One can expect that slightly perturbing and ``gluing together'' the previous pieces of Hamiltonian orbits $\Phi_H\big([0,T_n]\times\{x_n\}\big)$ yield a genuine orbit of the Hamiltonian flow which contains points located arbitrarily close to each point $x_n$ of the initial orbit.
+This is the main statement of {\bf Theorem~\ref{thm:shadowing}}.
+The proof uses the inclination property (a $\lambda$-lemma for arcs in the setting of tame cylinders) to construct a positively invariant sequence of balls~$B_n$ centered on the unstable manifolds of the points $x_n$ (and arbitrarily close to them), such that $\Phi_H^{T_n}(B_n)\subset B_{n+1}$ for a suitable $T_n>0$.
+This proves our claim; for similar approaches, see also \cite{BT99,DLS00,FM03,GLS}.

-Finally, the shadowing process for the complete polysytem along the chain is based on the same idea and involves similar considerations regarding the heteroclinic transitions.
+Finally, the shadowing process for the complete polysytem along the chain of cylinders is based on the same idea and involves similar considerations regarding the heteroclinic transitions.

-With the constructive method of our second proof of {\bf Theorem~\ref{thm:pseudoorb1}}, one can expect to get a quantitative control on the recurrence times of the Hamiltonian flow (in the specific zones under consideration), and avoid the use of the Poincar\'e recurrence theorem, at least in generic situations, in view of estimating diffusion times.
+With the constructive method used in the proof of {\bf Proposition~\ref{prop:tamecyl2}}, one can expect to obtain a quantitative control on the recurrence times of the Hamiltonian flow (in the specific zones under consideration), and avoid the use of the Poincar\'e recurrence theorem in specific models.

 {\bf Theorem~\ref{thm:main1}} immediately follows from {\bf Theorem~\ref{thm:pseudoorb1}} and {\bf Theorem~\ref{thm:shadowing}}.